-PRIOF RITIES Priority Children at risk with a focus on knife/bl lade related in cidents Strategic Assessment Narrative The threat of serious organised crime especially related to the exploitation of children is a county priority.
-County Lines and organised gangs are known to be operating within the Safer North Hampshire area.
-In addition, while figures are low and overall weapons offences were down last year, the number of people found to be carrying a weapon and also using them in certain offences has risen.
-Knife/blade crime has also risen 90% in the past five years and is a national priority which requires a cross government approach.
-It should be a priority for the CSP to identify and work with vulnerable young people at an early stage to prevent the occurrence of higher harm offences (linked to ASB priority around early intervention).
-Insert below how or partners work you worked in partnership over 2019/20 to ta with. ckle the above p priority, include details of any specific projects previous - County I This incl - Clear CC monthly - Op Scep - "Beat th - Rushmo ly mentioned. nins a clear risk t ffending ng closely with t is greatly improvess ess of the dangen all club academ ved partnership understanding. rs of carrying a knife y Output 1 Op Sceptre - national weeks of action to tackle knife crime Impact A wide range of preventative, protective and proactive activities are focussed on these weeks of action.
-Activities have included: Surrender bins (partnership funded) Using partnership money to purchase knife arches/wands Targeting habitual knife carriers Working with Border Force where items have been imported Proactively targeting known "hotspots" Working with a local detectorist group to assist with weapon sweeps All these activities and more take place throughout the year, but the Op Sceptre weeks allow us to work under the umbrella of the national initiative and communicate accordingly.
+Output 1 Op Sceptre - national weeks of action to tackle knife crime Impact A wide range of preventative, protective and proactive activities are focussed on these weeks of action.
+Activities have included: - Surrender bins (partnership funded) - Using partnership money to purchase knife arches/wands - Targeting habitual knife carriers - Working with Border Force where items have been imported - Proactively targeting known "hotspots" - Working with a local detectorist group to assist with weapon sweeps All these activities and more take place throughout the year, but the Op Sceptre weeks allow us to work under the umbrella of the national initiative and communicate accordingly.
 Output 2 Beat The Bleep Impact Hart & Rushmoor NPT became aware of a Metropolitan police school initiative where local NPT officers attend a school and firstly put the class through the fitness "bleep teast" paces.
 This gets the children engaged with the officer and afterwards we continue the engagement by giving personal safety and crime prevention advice around the danger of carrying a knife.

 Output 3 Monthly MET meeting Impact This new initiative, chaired by children's services, has improved working practices across all agencies who are dealing with children at risk of criminal or sexual exploitation.
 Police involvement in the meetings is at senior (inspector) level.
-Output 4 In year impact Rushmoor from 251 in 2018-19 to 2 Most serious violence, with knife cri Constabulary.
-Rushmoor is one of t 34 in 2019-20. ime being included in that he Hampshire local autho being involved reduced slightly across Hart & definition, is a key priority for Hampshire ority areas who are a focus for the OPCCs led ain a significant priority for Hart & Rushmoor
+Output 4 In year impact Reported offences where a bladed implement v Rushmoor from 251 in 2018-19 to 234 in 2019- Most serious violence, with knife crime being in Constabulary.
+Rushmoor is one of the Hampsh violence reduction unit and therefore this crime policing.
+20. cluded in that (ire local author definition, is a key priority for Hampshire rity areas who are a focus for the OPCCs led